 7. What Does an Example Bullish FVG Trade on EUR/USD Look Like?

 This example shows how all the concepts: Trend, Liquidity, and Fair Value Gap work together for a high-probability setup.
+This framework is particularly effective for identifying high-probability swing setups built around fair value gaps on higher timeframes like H4 or Daily.

 | Component | Setup Detail |